-Residents who move to McCleary Hill from Noland Village as part of the RAD transfer of assistance have the option to obtain tenant-based rental assistance, subject to certain program limitations, at any time after the first year of occupancy at McCleary Hill.
+Residents who move toof McCleary Hill Project Based Voucher (PBV) program from Noland Village as part of the RAD transfer of assistance have the option to obtain tenant-based rental assistance, subject to certain program limitations, at any time after the first year of occupancy at McCleary Hill.
 If tenant-based rental assistance is not immediately available, HHA will give the requesting household priority to receive the next available opportunity for tenant-based rental assistance.